NisoomV/WaitTimeAnalysis/readme.md

 ![Doctor](Doctor.png)

-**Finding: Dr. Anchor** takes significantly more time than other doctors.
-It is best to not give them clinic duty during the morning rush.
+**Finding: Anchor doctors** takes significantly more time than other doctors.
+It is best to not follow that practice during the morning rush.

 ## Executive Summary